argodev/studies/nt_survey/NT_Class_03_Manuscript.md

 And then most immediately, what does this mean for us?
 Jesus prepares His disciples for what lies ahead.
 What did he say to them in Mark 8?
 To follow this servant King means to take up our cross and share in the cost of discipleship.
 It means to surrender our lives for Christ knowing how much we have been forgiven by His service.
 It means, for example, to share the cost of discipleship and suffering in evangelism by telling others about Christ even though that may be difficult in various ways; and it means to obey and trust Him in the difficult things as well as the easy ones.

-In The Message of the NT, Dever writes, “If the Gospel of Mark is about who Jesus is, it is also about who we are and his claim on our live.
+In The Message of the NT, Dever writes, “If the Gospel of Mark is about who Jesus is, it is also about who we are and his claim on our lives.
 His claim is total...
 True repentance often begins with realizing the weight of your sins and the greatness of your need.
 It can come like a thunderclap.
 Then it can cause showers of regretful weeping.
 If it is godly sorrow, it brings change.
 It brings the kind of change that transforms a boastful traitor like Peter into a faithful pastor, who, according to church history, would one day walk onto a Roman road, take up his cross, and follow Christ.
 Tradition tells us that Peter would not let himself be crucified in the same way Christ was.
 He did not feel worthy.
 So he was crucified upside down.
 Peter may have been the leader of the disciples in confusion and confession, as well as in cowardly denials and bold promises.
 But he could also weep.
 If you want to see Jesus for who he is, you must see yourself for who you are.”

 The question remains, what do you do with this suffering servant?